selimyanat/aave-like-protocol/docs/how-do-DeFi-lending-protocols-calculate-interest-rates.md

 Here's an example to illustrate that:
 * Imagine you borrow $100 with an APR of 10%.
 * After 1 year, you owe $110.

+> [!WARNING]
+> When a protocol advertises an APR of 10%, it is reflecting the current rate at that specific
+> moment unless it was specified as a fixed and stable rate.

 ## Annual percentage yield (APY):
 APY is typically used for lenders,and measures the interest rate with compounding included,